gildobjanschi/RISCV_PROCESSOR/README.md

 'tests.sh' runs a test for each one of the supported RISC-V instructions.

 'sim.sh' is used to simulate a Verilog design.
-It supports five designs at this time: the flash test, the RAM test, the memory space test, the sequential processor and the pipelined processor.
+It supports three designs at this time: the memory space test, the sequential processor and the pipelined processor.

 'fpga.sh' synthesizes a design, place and routes for the target FPGA, packs a bitstream and programs the FPGA for the aforementioned designs.